U.S. Stocks Slip as Investors Wary of Trade Talks

 On Tuesday, most S&P 500 sectors reversed their earlier gains, as investors accelerated their buying of bonds, gold and other haven assets.
 Shares of banks, pressured by the drop in bond yields, and energy firms led the broad index lower.

 Notable decliners included J.M.
-Smucker, which fell 8.4% in recent trading after the food company reported earnings that fell short of analysts' expectations and lowered its guidance for the year.
+Smucker, which fell 8.2% after the food company reported earnings that fell short of analysts' expectations and lowered its guidance for the year.

 Bond yields, meanwhile, fell further.
 The yield on the 10-year U.S. Treasury note fell to 1.478%, according to Tradeweb, from 1.545% a day earlier, while two-year Treasury yields were at 1.524%, down from 1.558%.
 The spread between the two maturities remained inverted, a situation that has often preceded recessions.